|by Mr Credit Card|

 Premium Seats Program – Platinum card members can also get access to tickets before the general public for events in L.A. and New York.
 Examples of venues include Madison Square Garden, Radio City Music Hall.

-Departure Magazine – Once every quarter, you will get a “Departure” magazine from Amex.
+Departure Magazine – A few times a year, you will get a “Departure” magazine from Amex.
 This magazine has articles on various places and travel articles around the world.
 It also has some interesting write ups on things like antique, where to exotic stuff etc.

 American Express Selects – This is a program where you can shop at various online sites like hotels.com or orbitz.com (through Amex site) and get special discount using your Platinum Card.

-Premium Protection – Amex calls these “premium protection”, but there really standard and common in most Visa and Mastercards these days.
+Premium Protection – Amex calls these “premium protection”, but (in my opinion) they really standard and common in most Visa and Mastercards these days.
 But here is a laundry list of features found on the Platinum card (that is found in most other Amex cards as well).

 Premium Global Assist – This is a 24/7 hotline service that you can call for emergency medical, legal service especially if you are in a different country.
 (I haven’t had to use this yet!)